sininen-blue/yt-dlp-gui/docs/goals.md

     - with the possible data as buttons
     - trim on off field
 5. thumbnail and info section
-    - on off thumbnail
+    - on off subtitles
     - on off embedd thumbnail
     - on off embed metadata
 6. cookies section
-    - cookies from browser option
+    - cookies from browser option, auto check current browser
 7. free section, to add commands

 ## Save profiles